Tags

 This is also a good reason to take an omnichannel and self-service approach to your SaaS customer service strategy.
 If you’re struggling with long response times and frustrated customers, why not use an FAQ page, chatbot, or online knowledge base to deflect some of those calls from your help desk team?

-One neat thing about Dialpad Ai Contact Center is that not only can you manage all your typical communication channels with it (including phone calls, video meetings, and instant + SMS/MMS messaging), but it also comes with automations like chatbot functionality.
+One neat thing about Dialpad Ai Contact Centre is that not only can you manage all your typical communication channels with it (including phone calls, video meetings, and instant + SMS/MMS messaging), but it also comes with automations like chatbot functionality.

 Want to create a conversational chatbot for your website?
 Just choose a few key questions you want your chatbot to answer, and use the drag-and-drop builder to create that dialogue: